SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/conventions.md

 ### Add New User

 Before adding anyone to the list of TW `Users`, please check the list as someone may already be in the TW Community through another project.
 In this case, you'll need to add them to your project as a new member.
-If they do need a `User` account.
-Note you can also go to `Batch add new` to add many `users` at one time (see under `Administration` > `Users` > `Batch add new`).
-See the following steps.
+If they do need a `User` account, see the following steps.

 - Signin to TaxonWorks
 - Select the `Project` of interest